YPares/arpligner/README.md

 ## Available settings

 Arpligner's GUI shows a few parameters, and exposes them to the host.
-How to view and set them depends on your DAW.

 **IMPORTANT**: Most of these are meant to be set once, not automated or anything.
 I strongly advise you not to change these parameters while MIDI notes